dilshan89/python-tools/README.md

 ---
 ### Json format validator ([json_format_validator.py](https://github.com/dilshan89/python-tools/blob/main/scripts/json_format_validator.py))
 Includes simple methods to validate a json string or a json file.
+And it gives the specific error exception when it fails.

 ---
 ### Json to text ([json_to_text.py](https://github.com/dilshan89/python-tools/blob/main/scripts/json_to_text.py))